Helsinki-NLP/OpusFilter/docs/usage.md

 contain one segment per line.
 Compressed files are read and written if the file ends with `.gz` (gzip) or `.bz2` (bzip2).

+Segments that contain embedded newlines (common in web-crawled data) can be handled safely using **JSONL** format (file extension `.jsonl`, optionally with a compression suffix like `.jsonl.gz`).
+When a file has the `.jsonl` extension, OpusFilter automatically encodes each segment as a single JSON-encoded line, so embedded newlines do not inflate line counts.
+All file operations (`read`, `write`, `filter`, `split`, `concatenate`, etc.) support JSONL files transparently.

 A bit more complex example that downloads both ParaCrawl and WMT-News sets from OPUS, concatenates the output files, and filters them so that only the segment pairs for which both languages have segment